Psychological and Behavioural Sciences

 - Introduction to Psychology

-- Psychological Inquiry and Methods (this subject includes practical demonstrations and exercises)
+- Psychological Enquiry and Methods (this includes practical demonstrations and exercises)

 The remaining two papers are chosen from a selection of up to nine options.
 The optional papers available each year may vary but examples include: